 The new approach avoids that problem.
 The tiny surface indentations described a "inverted nanopyramids" greatly increase light absorption, but with only a 70 percent increase in surface area, limiting surface recombination.
 Using this method, a sheet of crystalline silicon just 10 micrometers (millionths of a meter) thick can absorb light as efficiently as a conventional silicon wafer 30 times as thick.

-That could not only reduce the amount of expensive, highly purified silicon needed to make the solar cells, Mavrokefalos explains, but also cut the weight of the cells, which in turn would reduce the material needed for frames and supports.
-The potential cost savings are "not only in the cell material, but also in the installation costs," he says.
+That could not only reduce the amount of expensive, highly purified silicon needed to make the solar cells, Mavrokefalos explained, but also cut the weight of the cells, which in turn would reduce the material needed for frames and supports.
+The potential cost savings are "not only in the cell material, but also in the installation costs."